ibm-cloud-docs/vpc/byok-about-data-encryption.md

 {{site.data.keyword.attribute-definition-list}}

-# About data encryption for VPC
+# Data encryption for IBM Cloud VPC: Secure storage solutions
 {: #vpc-encryption-about}

-VPC volumes, snapshots, and file shares use AES-256 encryption by default.
-You can use {{site.data.keyword.keymanagementserviceshort}} Standard or Dedicated instances for customer-managed encryption.
+IBM Cloud VPC encrypts all block storage volumes and file shares at rest by default with IBM-managed encryption.
+Optionally, bring your own root keys with Key Protect or a dedicated key management service for full control over your data.
 {: shortdesc}

 ## IBM-managed encryption